Jack D. Walker II John David Walker II;

 I received my B.A. in political science and art history, cum laude, from Columbia University.
 At Columbia, I researched voting with Prof. Donald P. Green, polarization with Prof. Justin H. Phillips, and bureaucratic politics and separation of powers with Prof. Michael M. Ting.

-4. "Measuring the Effects of Campaign Events: Specifying and Comparing Estimates of the Effect of Trump's Conviction" (with Alan S. Gerber, Gregory A. Huber, and Mackenzie Lockhart).
-Conditionally accepted at Political Science Research and Methods.
+1. "Measuring the Effects of Campaign Events: Specifying and Comparing Estimates of the Effect of Trump's Conviction" (with Alan S. Gerber, Gregory A. Huber, and Mackenzie Lockhart).
+Forthcoming at Political Science Research and Methods.

 Abstract